Nikon EDG 8x42 review

 2. Diopter wheel hard to adjust with gloves, fickly diopter.
 As the diopter remains constant, this should not be a big issue.

-Wishlist to Nikon: High Transmission glass for more brightness and sparkle, and maybe slightly warmer colours, following the Leica Ultravid.
+Wishlist to Nikon: Higher transmission for more brightness and sparkle, and maybe slightly warmer colours, following the Leica Ultravid.
 Keep the rest just as it is.
 Easy.

 The EDG 8x42 is a phenomenal binocular.
 Many users should enjoy the fantastic views with great flare suppression, Nikon sharpness, and saturated colours combined with superb mechanics and handling.
 An exciting modern design that manages to combine almost all the qualities I love in a great binocular.
 The next version with boosted transmission could easily be the best 8x42 ever!
 I keep my fingers crossed.